lorenzo-stoakes/linux-vm-notes/sections/page-tables.md

 }
 ```

-* The [functions][funcs] section contains detailed descriptions of each of the
-  functions used here.
-Note that the `_offset()` functions are confusingly
+* Note that the `_offset()` functions are confusingly named - they actually
-  named - they actually provide the virtual address of the required page table
+  provide the virtual address of the required page table entry which contains
-  entry which contains the physical address of either the page table or the
+  the physical address of either the page table or the final physical page the
-  final physical page the entry refers to.
+  entry refers to.

 * Note that we have to check in each case for the entry being empty (`_none()`
   functions), unsuitable for use (`_bad()` functions) and the final PTE being